-If you are eligible for coverage while temporarily absent from B.C., MSP will help pay for unexpected medical services you receive anywhere in the world, provided the services are medically required, rendered by a licensed physician and normally insured by MSP.
-Reimbursement is made in Canadian funds and does not exceed the amount payable had the same services been performed in B.C.
+If you are eligible for coverage while temporarily absent from B.C., MSP will help pay for unexpected medical services provided the services are medically required, rendered by a licensed physician and normally insured by MSP.
+Reimbursement for physician services will be made in Canadian funds and payment will not exceed the amount payable had the same services been performed in B.C.
 Any excess cost is the responsibility of the beneficiary.

 Out-of-Province Emergency Medical Care

 Most physicians in other Canadian provinces and territories (except Quebec) will bill their own provincial health plan for services provided if you present your valid B.C.
 CareCard or BC Services Card.
 The provinces recover the funding monthly between each other.